 Benefits & Compensation for Patrol Boat Veterans With Mesothelioma

-Veterans who got sick from asbestos on patrol boats or other Navy vessels can receive a number of benefits from both the VA and private sources.
+Veterans who became ill from asbestos exposure on patrol boats or other Navy vessels can receive benefits from both the VA and private sources.
 These benefits include free or low-cost medical care, financial compensation, and more.

 Top options for veterans with mesothelioma include:

-• VA benefits: Veterans with mesothelioma can receive nearly $4,000 a month through the VA by applying for disability compensation.
+- VA benefits: Veterans with mesothelioma can receive $3,946.25 or more a month through the VA by applying for disability compensation.
 They can also access treatment from top mesothelioma doctors through the VA health care system.

 Learn how to pursue VA benefits and other compensation options right now: Call (877) 450-8973 to get started.